 For the first time ever in the Chicago area, the Women’s Business Development Center (WBDC) headquartered here is launching a leadership and entrepreneurial comprehensive training program for Latina business owners.

-Focused on four key areas – leadership, mentoring, volunteerism and strategic business…Continue
+Focused on four key areas – leadership, mentoring, volunteerism and strategic business planning – the…Continue

 Added by HispanicPro on January 23, 2015 at 12:18pm — No Comments

 The popular image of the entrepreneur as highly independent and self-reliant has been romanticised to the point where you could be forgiven for thinking of them as a type of superhuman.
-The problem with this generalisation, however, is that most of them are just ordinary people with a big idea, and the…Continue
+The problem with this generalisation, however, is that most of them are just ordinary people with a big idea, and the notion that they never turn to others for help and reassurance is…Continue

 Added by HispanicPro on January 22, 2015 at 12:44pm — No Comments